Minatamis na saging

 Minatamis na saging (literally "sweetened banana") is a Filipino dessert made with chopped saba bananas cooked in a sweet syrup (arnibal) made with muscovado sugar and water.
 Some recipes also add a little bit of salt and pandan leaf or vanilla extract.
 Other ingredients can also be added like sweet potato, sago, or other fruits like jackfruit.
 It can be eaten on its own or added as an ingredient to other desserts (notably for halo-halo).
 Adding the dessert over milk and shaved ice also results in another dessert known as saba con yelo (also sabá con hielo in Spanish).

+The dish can also be cooked with coconut milk instead of water, which is differentiated as ginataang saba.